 30 days of lockdown, Valley limps back to normalcy gradually

-New Delhi, Sep 04: It has been 30 days since the Valley has been on a lockdown.
+New Delhi, Sep 04: It has been 30 days since the Valley has been on lockdown.
 While there are a few indicators of normalcy, the functioning of many government offices and business centres have remained dismal.

 On August 5, the Centre announced that it was scrapping Article 370.
 A decision to bifurcate Jammu and Kashmir and Ladakh into two Union Territories was also taken.